meangpu/DMEmoba/README.md

 | Display player name in game scene                                       | :white_check_mark: |
 | Adding default data for new user                                        | :white_check_mark: |

-## what we plan to do next
-- [ ] Make the game able to handle more states (Expected in fully MOBA featured)
-- [ ] Make the game have capability to take the damage of attack interaction for both allies and enemies
-- [ ] Add more skills and abilities to the players called Champion or Heros
-- [ ] Add the shop for upgrade the status and ability of the players
-- [ ] Make the game able to do auto-attack for players which most MOBA game should have
-- [ ] Improve the game to have more smooth gameplay and lower latancy between clients and server

 ## what we have done in Final presentation
 - :white_check_mark: Make the game have capability to take the damage of attack interaction for both allies and enemies